bruno-ramos/sophieasciify/README.md

 sophieasciify
 =============

-Simple PHP Class to Asciify an image
+Simple PHP Class to Asciify an image.

+Check index.php for example.